cloudlena/pacmanfile/README.md

    You can split the file up into any number of files that match `pacmanfile*.txt` (e.g. `pacmanfile-extra.txt`).

+   You can add comments to pacmanfiles by starting any line with a `#`.

 1. Run `pacmanfile sync`.
 This will remove any packages that you have installed which are not listed in `pacmanfile*.txt` and install any packages that you have not yet installed but that are listed in `pacmanfile*.txt`.

 ## Limitations